royalsaltmerchant/tape_sim/readme.md

 The program records as many tracks as there are inputs in your default audio device and allows you to rewind, fast-forward and re-record over a section of time.

-Playback is currently mixed down to stereo.
+Playback is mapped 1-1 input to output.
+So if there are 4 inputs, 4 wav files are created and playedback on outputs 1-4.
+If there are not as many outputs as inputs then the program will crash.

-Recordings are a made into mono wav files at 48khz 24bit quality
+Recordings and playback are in mono at 48khz 24bit quality.

 Current UI available for this program is for MacOS(Intel x86_64) made with SwiftUI.